b-hayes/CLI/readme.md

 ```

 ### 💡 Start a collection.
-I recommend keeping your cli applicant in a personal project tracked by version control where
+I recommend keeping your cli app in a personal project,
-all your awesome CLI tools will live and add its `/bin` folder to your system path.
+and add its `/bin` folder to your system path.

 I do this and use git to synchronize my scripts across computers. 😉